Schema.org and Structured Data

 • HighSchool, and so on.

-Schema.org data types are transitive (if a > b and b > c, then a > c).
+Schema.org subclass relationships are transitive (if a > b and b > c, then a > c).
 For example, the University of Kentucky is an instance of a CollegeOrUniversity type.
 This itself is a subclass of an EducationalOrganization.
 We could go on: an EducationalOrganization type is a subclass of an Organization type.
 And finally, an Organization thing is a subclass of Thing.
 We might represent this as follows:

 - Thing